Preparing for the Theory Placement Exam

 Note Trainer (treble & bass clefs)

 Key Trainer (all keys, major & minor, treble & bass clefs)

 Another good supplementary site for drills is www.emusictheory.com/.
 The following programs (found under “Practice Drills”) will be most useful in preparation for the placement exam:

 *Under “Settings”, select “major”, “minor”, “harmonic minor”, and “melodic minor”.

 **Under “Settings”, select “major”, “minor”, and “diminished”; for the “Inversions” setting, select “no inversions”; under “Drill Type”, select whether you want to build the chord on the staff or identify it.
-If you have any questions, please call the Music Department at 1-800-333-4358, ext.
+If you have any questions, please call the School of Music at 1-800-333-4358, ext.
 5929 or e-mail us at email@example.com.
 We will be glad to offer you assistance.